Multi-User Endpoints

 print("Result:", fut.result())

-It is a boon for the researcher to see the relevant configuration variables immediately adjacent to the code, as opposed to hidden in the endpoint configuration and behind an opaque endpoint id.
-An MEP removes almost half of the infrastructure plumbing that the user must manage — many users will barely even need to open their own terminal, much less an SSH terminal on a login node.
+It is a boon for the researcher to see the relevant configuration variables immediately adjacent to the code, as opposed to hidden in the endpoint configuration and behind an opaque endpoint ID.
+A multi-user endpoint removes almost half of the infrastructure plumbing that the user must manage — many users will barely even need to open their own terminal, much less an SSH terminal on a login node.

 Use the `start` subcommand to run it: